The Epidemiology of Estrangement

 Parents may find it too painful to think very hard about any wrong turns they may have taken … until their child sends them a message of anger or silence that they can’t ignore.

 But wait a minute!
 Your child’s silence may have nothing to do with mistakes you’ve made.
 Don’t assume you’ve done something wrong if your child hasn’t said so.
-We’ll talk about “normal,” no-fault estrangement as part of your child’s personal development in the next chapter.
+We’ll talk about “normal,” no-fault estrangement as part of your child’s personal development in Chapter 2.